solismaa/RS-wiki-Darkmode/README.md

   * or, add it [manually](https://raw.githubusercontent.com/CephHunter/RS-wiki-DarkMode/master/Darkmode.css) into the editor.

 ## Updating
 If a recent change by Wikia broke the style, chances are that I already fixed it.
 Make sure to reinstall from [userstyles.org](https://userstyles.org/styles/150266/runescape-wiki-darkmode) or [GitHub](https://raw.githubusercontent.com/CephHunter/RS-wiki-DarkMode/master/Darkmode.css) before opening an issue.
-Note that only Stylish for Firefox performs automatic style updates.
+Note that only Stylus performs automatic style updates.